aymannadeem/foldilocks/README.md

 #### Exercises

 Implement the following recursive functions with folds.
 [Solutions are provided here](https://github.com/aymannadeem/foldilocks/tree/master/exercise-solutions).
+I've also created a [repl.it](https://repl.it/repls/folder/foldilocks) project for in-browser experiments.

 1. `max :: (Ord a) => [a] -> a`
 2. `reverse' :: [a] -> [a]`